joarreola/ETAMessages/README.md

       setLocation() method.
     - Remove pre-comments code.
     - Add viewWillAppear() override.
 Add delegate for local notifications.
+    - Set pollManager.messagesVC property to self to instantiate PseudoNotificationsViewController.

 - What is the project supposed to do?